dghubble/gologin/examples/digits/README.md

 2. User enters a phone number and receives an SMS confirmation number to enter.
 The page receives OAuth Echo fields and POSTs them to the Go server.

-3. The Echo fields are validated, used to obtain the Digits `Account`, and provided to the specified success `ContextHandler`.
+3. The Echo fields are validated, used to obtain the Digits `Account`, and provided to the specified success `http.Handler`.

 4. In this example, that account is read and used to issue the user a signed cookie session.